20Koen02/AdventOfCode/README.md

 # Advent of Code

-Advent of Code is an advent calendar with small programming puzzles.
+Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 More information about this can be found [here](https://adventofcode.com/about).

 ### Participation